ArnaudBarre/downwind/README.md

 ### Components

-Downwind doesn't have the notion of components, but custom plugins can be injected before core plugins by using `injectFirst: true`.
+Downwind doesn't have the notion of components, but custom rules can be injected before core rules by using `injectFirst: true`.

 Shortcuts from [Windi CSS](https://windicss.org/features/shortcuts.html#shortcuts) solves most the needs and can be added to the configuration: